automl/amltk/CONTRIBUTING.md

 not accept these blindly but rather wait for any CI to finish and ensure all tests still pass.

-## Windows installation

-If you are not using Windows you can skip this section.

 ## Windows Installation

 If you are not using Windows, feel free to skip this section.